MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/customer-reported-incidents.md

 <!--![screenshot of the incident report rooms affected](../media/customer-reported-incidents-002.png)-->

 Customer-reported incidents (CRIs) are considered Critical tickets which means that the MTRP Service Operations Center triage these tickets first.
-(See the Service Description SLA for Customer-reported incidents [here](microsoft-teams-rooms-premium.md) When a room(s) is (are) selected as part of the CRI, each room will be marked as Unhealthy, until the CRI is closed.
+(See the Service Description SLA for Customer-reported incidents [here](microsoft-teams-rooms-premium.md) When a room or rooms are selected as part of the CRI, each room will be marked as Unhealthy, until the CRI is closed.

 ## Closing Customer-reported incident tickets